-The Company has commenced the preparation of its financial statements for the annual periods ended December 31, 2016 and December 31, 2015, as well as the quarterly periods of those years, and intends to file those as promptly as practicable.
-The Company’s work in the preparation of its 2014 Annual Report on Form 10-K should assist it in the preparation of its 2015 and 2016 financial statements in that in order to prepare its 2014 report the Company has researched and documented its primary accounting policies and has been able to organize its manner of accounting for key supporting aspects of its financial statements.
-Nevertheless, due to the continuing existence of the material weaknesses, the Company will need to perform review, analysis, and substantive procedures in order to best ensure that its financial statements for those periods when filed are complete and accurate in all material respects, and this will necessarily result in its expenditure of additional time before it achieves current filing status.
-Additional information regarding these matters is included in the Company’s 2014 Annual Report on Form 10-K. (Response dated 5/12/17)
+The Company has commenced the preparation of its financial statements for the year ended December 31, 2017, as well as for the quarterly periods of that year, and intends to file those as promptly as practicable.
+However, due to the delay in the filing of the 2014 and 2016 Annual Reports of Form 10-K, the preparation of the 2017 Annual Report on Form 10-K has also been delayed.
+Additionally, due to the continuing existence of the material weaknesses, the Company will need to perform review, analysis, and substantive procedures in order ensure that its financial statements for 2017 when filed are complete and accurate in all material respects, and this will necessarily result in its expenditure of additional time before it achieves current filing status.
+Additional information regarding these matters is included in the Company’s 2016 Annual Report on Form 10-K. (Response dated 1/19/18)

 3. Why has trading of the Company's common stock moved to the OTC Markets?